Housing and Community Development Services News

 Landlords Needed to Rent to Veterans and Other Homeless People

 The County Health and Human Services Agency’s Housing and Community Development Services is looking for landlords willing to rent to veterans and other people experiencing homelessness.
 Rorick Luepton is the landlord liaison with the County Health and Human Services Agency’s Housing and Community Development Services, and he is looking for landlords willing to rent to veterans and other people experiencing homelessness.
 Read more.

 Grants Available to Improve Neighborhoods

-San Diego will once again be providing funds to people wishing to
+The County of San Diego will once again be providing funds to people wishing to improve their neighborhoods.

 Grant Breathes New Life Into Aging Home